A Helpful Low FODMAP Food Swaps List

 Research suggests the low FODMAP diet is a highly effective dietary strategy; however, fair warning this is not a long-term healthy diet.
 The low FODMAP diet requires you to avoid some of the healthiest foods, from garlic to apples to chickpeas.
 Doing so actually alters the gut microbiota – which, while it leads to relief in the short term, long term…well, it could mean more gut issues down the road as you lose beneficial microbes that protect your gut health.

 The idea behind the diet is to give your body a break from these fermentable carbohydrates, allow the gut to calm down and then reintroduce them in smaller amounts later on.
 In fact, my ultimate goal is to get people as high FODMAP as possible post-elimination.
 I have irritable bowel syndrome, and I don’t live low FODMAP.
+And, going low FODMAP can make it a bit more difficult to get the gut-friendly nutrition you need long term, including fibre.
+Eating more low FODMAP high fiber foods will help.

 Reading this post, you might say, “Sign me up!” – but before you do anything – make sure you already have your diagnosis of irritable bowel syndrome.
 If not, march straight to the doctor and get a thorough checkup and screening to make sure that you don’t miss another, more serious digestive issue like celiac disease or Crohn’s Disease.
 And I don’t recommend low FODMAP to any one other than those with IBS unless totally necessary to minimize digestive symptoms while transitioning to a healthier, more plant-centred diet.